hmrc/customs-declarations/README.md

     sbt package

-# Overriding Client Id value
-As per design the service accepts incoming HTTP header `api-subscription-fields-id` and sends its value downstream as `<v1:clientID>` XML tag value in payload.
-If a hardcoded value is provided in deployment configuration, the service uses this value calling downstream system ignoring HTTP header value if any.
-To have the header overridden, a hardcoded `String` value should be put into deployment configuration for target environment (respective repository `app-config-XXX`) with key `override.clientID`:

-    override.clientID: 'predefined-client-id'

-# Tactical fix - lookup of `fieldsId` UUID from `api-subscription-fields` service
+# Lookup of `fieldsId` UUID from `api-subscription-fields` service
-The strategic design is for the developer hub gateway to lookup the `fieldsId` UUID from [`api-subscription-fields`](https://github.com/hmrc/api-subscription-fields) service, and to put this value in the `api-subscription-fields-id`.
-However this could not be done in time for initial Customs declaration roll out, so a tactical solution was chosen.

-The tactical solution implemented is to use the incoming `X-Client-ID` header, together with the application context and version, to call the `api-subscription-fields` service to get the unique `fieldsId` UUID and to put this value in the `api-subscription-fields-id` header.
+The `X-Client-ID` header, together with the application context and version are used to call the `api-subscription-fields` service to get the unique `fieldsId` UUID to pass on to the backend request.

-So there is now a direct dependency on the [`api-subscription-fields`](https://github.com/hmrc/api-subscription-fields) service.
+So there is now a direct dependency on the `api-subscription-fields` service.
 Note the service to get the `fieldsId` is not currently stubbed.

 ## Seeding Data in `api-subscription-fields` for local end to end testing